 William Humphrey VanDervoort (1868 – 1921)

-William Humphrey
+William

-Van Dervoort was born in Ypsilanti, Michigan
+Humphrey Van Dervoort was born in Ypsilanti,

-attended Michigan Agricultural College in Lansing, Michigan studying
+He attended Michigan Agricultural College in Lansing, Michigan studying

 mechanical engineering, his post- graduate work in the same subject